itzg/docker-mc-backup/README.md

 - `EXCLUDES`=\*.jar,cache,logs
 - `BACKUP_METHOD`=tar
 - `RESTIC_ADDITIONAL_TAGS`=mc_backups
+- `TZ` : Can be set to the timezone to use for logging

 If `PRUNE_BACKUPS_DAYS` is set to a positive number, it'll delete old `.tgz` backup files from `DEST_DIR`.
 By default deletes backups older than a week.